hpcaitech/ColossalAI/applications/ColossalChat/README.md

 ### Alternative Option For RLHF: Kahneman-Tversky Optimization (KTO)
 We support the method introduced in the paper [KTO:Model Alignment as Prospect Theoretic Optimization](https://arxiv.org/pdf/2402.01306) (KTO).
 Which is a aligment method that directly maximize "human utility" of generation results.
 Read this [README](./examples/README.md) for more information.

+### Alternative Option For RLHF: Group Relative Policy Optimization (GRPO)
+We support the main algorithm used to train DeepSeek R1 model, a variant of Proximal Policy Optimization (PPO), that enhances mathematical reasoning abilities while concurrently optimizing the memory usage of PPO.
+Read this [README](./examples/README.md) for more information.

 ### Inference Quantization and Serving - After Training